 Soda bread, or wheaten bread as it is known, is very popular in Ireland and is made with baking soda rather than yeast.
 It’s normally made with buttermilk which is sold in litre cartons in every supermarket fridge on the island of Ireland.
 In England I was puzzled to discover that it is sold in small quantities in plastic tubs and you can’t always find it, although Polish shops often sell something very similar.
 If you can’t find buttermilk, you can curdle a mix of milk and water with lemon juice.

 You can tinker with the quantities of wholemeal and plain flour – use half and half if you prefer.
 I often make it with 400g flour, 40g wheatgerm, 30g oats and 30g pinhead oats, a combination which I really like.
 I don’t like the idea of demanding you buy slightly niche ingredients to make something as bog standard as a loaf of bread but the wheatgerm and pinhead oats are a nice addition if you have them.
 I once accidentally left out the oil and added more buttermilk, thinking the dough was a bit on the dry side.
-It was a nice loaf and had a very crusty crust.
+It was still a nice loaf and had a very crusty crust.

 I can’t lay claim to a treasured family recipe – the only Irish thing left about my mum’s family is their surname – but this recipe makes a nice loaf of bread.
 I think I might now be fully converted to soda bread after weeks in lock-down spent faffing around with lengthy rising and proving times.
-Having a warm, fresh loaf of bread within an hour and fifteen minutes is pretty good… There’s something about soda bread that lends itself well to a rustic appearance which suits me very well!
+Having a warm, fresh loaf of bread within an hour and fifteen minutes is pretty good… There’s something about soda bread that lends itself well to a rustic appearance which suits me very nicely!

 300g wholemeal flour